The International Hotel Law Review: Denmark

-The case concerned a furniture company that had failed to comply with the storage limitation principle, by processing the personal data of approximately 385,000 held in their old ERP system without a retention policy in place (no data had ever been deleted in the system).17
+The case concerned a furniture company that had failed to comply with the storage limitation principle, by processing the personal data of approximately 385,000 persons held in their old ERP system without a retention policy in place (no data had ever been deleted in the system).23

-Consumer legislation largely resembles the European Consumer Directive setting out certain requirements for the operators of e-booking platforms.20
+Consumer legislation largely resembles the European Consumer Directive setting out certain requirements for the operators of e-booking platforms.26

-As in other European jurisdictions, operators of booking platforms are required to inform the consumer of general information regarding the operator's business.
-Operators must also provide consumers with terms and conditions that are storable.21
+As in other European jurisdictions, operators of booking platforms are required to provide the consumer with general information regarding the operator's business.
+Operators must also provide consumers with terms and conditions that are storable.27

-Contrary to the general rule in Danish law, consumers do not have the right to withdraw from a booking once it has been concluded.23
+Contrary to the general rule in Danish law, consumers do not have the right to withdraw from a booking once it has been concluded.29

-Hotel owners are subject to rules regarding the use of customers' email addresses for unsolicited marketing purposes; unsolicited communication requires prior consent.24
+Hotel owners are subject to rules regarding the use of customers' email addresses for unsolicited marketing purposes; unsolicited communication requires prior consent.30

-This applies to both electronic marketing to consumers and businesses.
-However, the use of email addresses obtained in the context of a sale by hotel owners is permitted because the customer is given the opportunity to refuse the use of their emails.
+This applies to electronic marketing to both consumers and businesses.
+However, the use of email addresses obtained in the context of a sale by hotel owners is permitted because the customer is given the opportunity to refuse the use of their email addresses.

 Franchising of hotels